kondanna/slackerethos/content/about.md

 ---

-Welcome to The Slacker Ethos - a treatise on what I call *effective laziness*.
+Welcome to The Slacker Ethos - a treatise on *effective laziness*.

 ### The Four Foundations of the Slacker Ethos:

-1. Living a low maintenance lifestyle
+1. Being low maintenance

 Being cheap to maintain saves money and time.
-Decide what level of lifestyle is "good enough" and stocking with it; today's wants are tomorrow's obligations.
+Decide what level of lifestyle is "good enough" and stick with it; today's wants are tomorrow's obligations.

 2. Investing with discipline

-Money that is saved and invested eventually grows into a substantial amount.
+Money that is saved and invested eventually grows into a life-changing amount.

 3. [Funemployment](https://www.investopedia.com/terms/f/funemployment.asp) - doing work that doesn't feel like work

 Living simply and having money buys us more time to do engaging and meaningful things.
-Like this dude:
+Like this guy:

 > I'd like to live as a poor man with lots of money.
 >